Pick up your campervan hire in Sydney

 Sydney to Adelaide: Down Under Wonders

 From major cities and laid-back towns to days on the beach and hikes in the mountains, a road trip from Sydney to Adelaide in a campervan puts Australia in a nutshell and serves it up on a platter for your enjoyment.
-You’ll need a few weeks to take it all in and make the most of each stop as you visit memorable motorhome spots such as Canberra, the Naracoorte Caves, and the Kinglake National Park.
+You’ll need a few weeks to take it all in and make the most of each stop as you visit memorable motorhome spots such as Melbourne, Canberra, the Naracoorte Caves, and the Kinglake National Park.
+From Adelaide you may also get to continue westward to the jewel that is Perth, or just plan this as a separate road trip.